Nonparametric approximation of conditional expectation operators: Related work

 This work is inspired by recent development in RKHS-based statistical inference.
 Although our investigation is targeted at creating a more general mathematical perspective from an approximation viewpoint, we make use of the theoretical tools which were originally developed in this context.
 We therefore highlight the most important work which impacted our analysis.

-Over the last years, the theory of RKHS-based inference and the kernel mean embedding~\citep[KME, see][]{Berlinet04:RKHS, Smola07Hilbert, MFSS16} spawned a vast variety of methods in various statistical disciplines.
+Over the last years, the theory of RKHS-based inference and the kernel mean embedding~(KME)\citep{Smola07Hilbert} spawned a vast variety of methods in various statistical disciplines.
 In this context, a nonparametric approximation of the conditional mean operation $(x,f) \mapsto \Ex[f(Y) \mid X = x] $ for functions $f$ in some RKHS $\inrkhs$ over $E$ was developed by \citet{SHSF09} as a purely linear-algebraic concept under the name \emph{conditional mean embedding} (CME).
-This idea has since been used as the theoretical backbone for methods in Bayesian analysis, graphical models, time series analysis, spectral analysis and dimensionality reduction, filtering, reinforcement learning and many more~(see for example~\citealt{MFSS16} for a non-exhaustive selection of applications).
+This idea has since been used as the theoretical backbone for methods in Bayesian analysis, graphical models, time series analysis, spectral analysis and dimensionality reduction, filtering, reinforcement learning and many more; we refer to the overview by~\citet{MFSS16} for a non-exhaustive selection of applications.

-Although the CME as described by \citet{SHSF09} performs successfully in applications, the mathematical assumptions imposed in the original work are typically violated; this has been thoroughly examined by~\citet{Klebanov2019rigorous}.
+Although the CME as described by \citet{SHSF09} performs well in applications, the mathematical assumptions imposed in the original work are typically violated; this has been thoroughly examined by~\citet{Klebanov2019rigorous}.
 The foundational problems in the theory of the CME led to an investigation of the approximation of RKHS-valued conditional Bochner expectations from a regression perspective.
 In particular, \cite{Gruen12} show that the empirical Tikhonov--Phillips solution of a regularized least squares regression problem in a vector-valued reproducing kernel Hilbert space coincides with the empirical estimate derived by~\citet{SHSF09}.
 Additionally, \cite{Gruen13} propose to use the same estimate for the approximation of linear operators in a very broad sense but do not offer an asymptotic perspective of this idea.